 COSC: In a Nutshell

 Chronographs are functions within a watch to measure time for a certain event.
 Chronometers are high precision watches.
 Not all chronometers are COSC-certified; all COSC watches are chronometers.
-This tests may only be done to high quality, high precision Swiss watches.
+These tests may only be done on high quality, high precision Swiss watches.
 Watches that earn this certification have an average accuracy of -4/+6 seconds per day.
-Mechanical watches under a 15-day testing process while quartz movements undergo 13 rigorous days of intense testing.
+Mechanical watches undergo a 15-day testing process, while quartz movements undergo 13 rigorous days of intense testing.
 While it’s more expensive, watches may be tested on a watch head level or a watch without a strap.

 Accuracy and Precision, Certified

 There’s no denying that a COSC-certified watch offers a lot more than just the title.
 COSC attests to the accuracy and precision of each watch that makes it much more reliable.
 It’s not just a fancy certificate you get with your watch but a solid proof of what your watch had to endure to bring you accurate time readings.